Dirac231/BugHunt/Open Redirect/README.md

 ```
 redscan [URLs.txt]
 ```
-it will alert you when vulnerabilities are found
+it will alert you when vulnerabilities are found.
+Remember to specify your payload lists at the beginning of the file, in particular the ```google.txt``` list must reference the ```google.it``` domain